 6.2 Optional Activities.

-Optionally, the team leader or team member may participate in and/or carry out the following activities, unless these have been categorized as mandatory, as set out in the previous subsection:
+Optionally, the team leader or team member may participate in and/or carry out the following activities:

 7.1 The applications must contain at least the following:

-Puerto Rican participants: Official photocopy of national identification card, on both sides, and/or a simple photocopy of the page indicating the name, identification number and dates of granting and expiration of the ID.
-In both cases documents must be valid.
+Puerto Rican participants: A photocopy of the government-issued photo identification document, copies of both sides for cards, or a simple photocopy of the identification document page indicating the name, identification number, and dates of granting and the expiration of the I.D.
+In both cases, documents must be valid.

-Foreign participants: Official photocopies of the page indicating the name, identification number and dates of granting and expiration of the passport
+Foreign participants: Official photocopy of the page indicating the name, identification number, and dates of granting and expiration of the passport.

 7.2.
 Additionally, the applications may contain the following: